0 of 24 questions completed

 - Question 11 of 24

-What does the UK offer in return to its residents or citizens for respecting their responsibilities and freedoms?CorrectIncorrect
+What does the UK offer to its permanent residents or citizens?CorrectIncorrect

 A right to a fair trial is the correct answer.